X

 24th February 2023

-in Clinical Trials, News
+in Clinical Trials, Featured, News

 A small clinical trial has suggested that spinal cord stimulation may help stroke patients regain movement in their limbs and hands.
 In an article published in Nature Medicine, researchers detailed the experience of the first two people treated in a clinical trial involving a spinal implant.
 The implant improved the patients’ strength, grip force, and movement, thereby enabling them to perform previously impossible actions.